One day to Olympia from Athens

 The price includes: transportation and tolls.
 The entrance fees, and the lunch mentioned, are not included.

-A local professional tour guide can be arranged at the extra cost for her lecture.
+A local professional tour guide can be arranged for an extra fee.

 History of Olympia

 Listen to Prof. Hale’s excellent lecture, and include Olympia in your itinerary.

 Olympia became the most important religious and athletic centre in Greece, and must be included in everybody’s itinerary.
 The only way to visit Ancient Olympia in a day trip is by hiring a self-driven car or a taxi, or by taking our private day trip, preferably with the extra expense of a local guide.